Healthy Homes Assessment Marewa

 What We Do

-As building inspectors, we deal with all the issues involved in expert home inspects.
-We’re here to ensure you make the right choice when it comes to buying your next home.
+As building inspectors, we deal with all the issues that come with specialist house inspects.
+We are here to make sure you make the best decision when buying your next home.

-We are specialised in a range of solutions to make sure you are fully updated on the condition of any property you might be thinking of buying or selling in addition to other solutions.
+We are specialised in a range of services to ensure you are completely updated on the condition of any property you might be thinking of buying or selling along with other solutions.

-We do not just work with you but we also collaborate with a number of large clients including bank branches, local councils, and insurance companies.
-Evidently they like the reassurance provided, because of the information contained provided in our building inspection reports.
+We don’t just work with you , but we also work with some major clients, including bank branches, local councils and insurance firms.
+They seem to like the peace of mind provided, due to the details in our building inspection reports.

-Our systematic approach to inspecting your property as well as the latest technology in software that incorporates digital images into your Report, you can actually see any problems that might be found.
-Thanks to our comprehensive reporting it’s easy to understand why we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology that incorporates digital images into the report, you can actually see any issues identified.
+Thanks to our comprehensive report, it is not surprising that we receive so many clients who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports